 - Electronic Park Brake reset

-… and of course, read & clear fault codes from all the systems – fueling, engine, transmission, emissions, body and powertrain.
+And of course, it can read & clear fault codes from all the systems – fueling, engine, transmission, emissions, body, and powertrain.

-If that’s not enough, it also has Wi-Fi functionality and Bluetooth – so you can view what’s happening under the hood while still connected, and should you find yourself with a little downtime, it’s capable of being used as a generic tablet – for taking pictures, surfing the internet, streaming movies … it really does do everything.
+If that’s not enough, it also has Wi-Fi functionality and Bluetooth.
+That allows you to view what’s happening under the hood while still connected.
+Should you find yourself with a little downtime, it’s capable of being used as a generic tablet.
+You can use it to take pictures, surf the internet, and even stream movies.

 The ScanTool 426101 says that it works with every vehicle from 1996 onwards that’s sold in the USA aside from hybrids and electric vehicles.

-What you’re buying is essentially a plug that fits in to the OBD2 socket and then you download an app to your Android or Windows device (although it won’t work with the Win 8 phone), but it’s also capable of working with other third party Android apps such as Torque, Dash Command and obdCANex (which actually allows for remote starting on some vehicles).
+What you’re buying is essentially a plug that fits into the OBD2 socket.
+Then, you download an app to your Android or Windows device.
+It won’t work with the Win 8 phone, but it’s also capable of working with other third-party Android apps such as Torque, Dash Command, and obdCANex (which actually allows for remote starting on some vehicles).

-It supports all 5 OBD2 protocols, along with the SW-CAN (GM) and MS-CAN (Ford), and it has to be said, although it works with hundreds of different vehicles, it seems that Ford and GM are the preferred brands, purely through the extra functionality; some later GM models allow for control of the windows and door locks, and as previously mentioned, there’s a remote start facility.
+It supports all 5 OBD2 protocols, along with the SW-CAN (GM) and MS-CAN (Ford).
+While it works with hundreds of different vehicles, it seems that Ford and GM are the preferred brands.
+Some later GM models allow for control of the windows and door locks, and as previously mentioned, there’s a remote start facility.

 It has a 2-year warranty.
 If you just need basic functionality and engine fault code clearing, this is the cheapest OBDII reader available to buy.

-It works with both generic and manufacturer specific fault codes, and includes a built-in DTC definitions and look-up library – it should define the code but also allows you to look for a specific code to understand exactly what that means.
+It works with both generic and manufacturer-specific fault codes, and includes built-in DTC definitions and look-up library.
+It should define the code but also allows you to look for a specific code to understand exactly what that means.

-Ancel are pretty clear – this will work on MOST post-1996 US cars and post-2000 European and Asian cars, but they can’t (don’t) guarantee compatibility.
-This is a standalone unit, and the price is low, but that doesn’t mean it isn’t much use – it all depends on your need.
+Ancel is pretty clear.
+This will work on MOST post-1996 US cars and post-2000 European and Asian cars, but they can’t (don’t) guarantee compatibility.
+This is a standalone unit.
+The price is low, but that doesn’t mean it isn’t much use.
+It all depends on your needs.

-Sure, the AD310 won’t do the other systems (SRS, ABS, fuel etc) like some of the more expensive readers, but that’s not what this tool is for – if your Check Engine light is on, there’s a good chance that this scanner will be able to diagnose it, and thanks to the built-in definition library, it will give you solid information to fix it and be certain of what the problem is.
+Sure, the AD310 won’t do the other systems (SRS, ABS, fuel, etc) like some of the more expensive readers, but that’s not what this tool is for.
+If your Check Engine light is on, there’s a good chance that this scanner will be able to diagnose it.
+And because it has a built-in definition library, it will give you solid information to fix it and be certain of what the problem is.

-The Ancel AD310 supports all OBD2 and CAN protocols, comes with a 2.5ft cable (which is handier than it sounds), has a backlit screen for those dark evenings, and comes with a three year warranty.
+The Ancel AD310 supports all OBD2 and CAN protocol, comes with a 2.5ft cable (which is handier than it sounds.)
+It has a backlit screen for those dark evenings and comes with a three-year warranty.

-The second most expensive tool here, but the same as the Launch X431 PROS, this isn’t just a engine management OBD2 scanner, it’s a full diagnostic tool which is capable of interrogating all the systems fitted to anything post-1996 American and post-2000 for Europe – fuel, ABS, SRS, engine, transmission, brake, emissions, lights, wipers … any electronic system.
+The second most expensive tool here, but the same as the Launch X431 PROS.
+This isn’t just an engine management OBD2 scanner.
+It’s a full diagnostic tool that is capable of interrogating all the systems fitted to anything post-1996 American and post-2000 for Europe.
+That includes fuel, ABS, SRS, engine, transmission, brake, emissions, lights, wipers – any electronic system.

 It also has quick links to online repair manuals, giving you the information to find & fix issues.
 You can reprogram keys (and lock any lost keys), and service a TPMS system, including registering new sensors and display the IDs of the fitted sensors.

-All in all, it’s a great alternative OBD2 diagnostic tool, and it’s just about cheap enough for the home user, but it will happily work in a professional environment too.
+All in all, it’s a great alternative OBD2 diagnostic tool.
+It’s just about cheap enough for the home user, but it will happily work in a professional environment too.

-There’s a huge difference between being able to read and clear a fault code, and being able to activate or monitor live systems, recode injectors or keys and interrogate other control systems, and that’s why you’ll see that some of these car scan tools can be picked up under 100$, while others will cost you hundreds of dollars.
+There’s a huge difference between being able to read and clear a fault code and being able to activate or monitor live systems, recode injectors or keys and interrogate other control systems.
+That’s why you’ll see that some of these car scan tools can be picked up for under $100 while others will cost you hundreds of dollars.

-Pricing isn’t everything – some of the cheaper models can still do around 85% of the work that their more expensive counterparts do, but it all depends on just what you want to do – a professional reader or diagnostic tool is only super useful if you have the need for that last bit of functionality – if you don’t, why pay the extra?
+Pricing isn’t everything.
+Some of the cheaper models can still do around 85% of the work that their more expensive counterparts do.
+It all depends on just what you want to do.
+A professional reader or diagnostic tool is only super useful if you have the need for that last bit of functionality.
+If you don’t, why pay the extra?